14vimal2/md-simulation/README.md

 ```bash
 cd md-simulation
 ```
+### Quickstart

-Make a file lets `testrun.cpp` and copy this code
+Download this repo first and go in to `md-simulation\` folder first.
+Make a file say `testrun.cpp` and copy this code and run.

 ```CPP
 #include <iostream>